Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

-where irrelevant terms are discarded.
-The last term represents SOC, and is large near a lattice site.
-For a spherically-symmetric $V$ it can be written in a form similar to an isolated atom~\cite{Fabian2007:APS},

-where ${\mathbf L}={\mathbf r} \times {\mathbf p}$ and ${\mathbf S}$, represent the orbital and the spin angular momentum operators, respectively.
-Alternatively, the second quantized form of the last term in Eq.~(\ref{eq:h}) can be written as, in the basis of the Bloch functions~\cite{Samokhin2009},

 where $\bm{Q}_{nn'}$ is a phenomenological model function which expresses the coupling between momentum and spin, with $n$ and $n'$ band indices, and $\bm{k}$ the crystal momentum.
-As discussed by~\cite{Samokhin2009}, the behavior of $\bm{Q}_{nn'}$ can be characterized by symmetry.
-For a centrosymmetric material, it can be deduced that the diagonal terms $\bm{Q}_{nn}$ vanish, meaning that SOC can only be described by models containing at least two bands.
-However, in a noncentrosymmetric material a one-band model is possible, allowing the simplification that $\sum_{nn'} \bm{Q}_{nn'}\to \bm{Q}$ in \cref{eq:hso}.
-Furthermore, $\bm{Q}$ must in such a case have odd parity, $\bm{Q}(\bm{k}) = - \bm{Q}(-\bm{k})$.
+For a centrosymmetric material, the terms $\bm{Q}_{nn}$ vanish, SOC can only be described by models containing at least two bands.
+However, in a noncentrosymmetric material a one-band model is possible, $\sum_{nn'} \bm{Q}_{nn'}\to \bm{Q}$ in \cref{eq:hso}, while $\bm{Q}(\bm{k}) = - \bm{Q}(-\bm{k})$.
+One can distinguish bulk and structure inversion asymmetry (BIA, SIA), which lead to a spin splitting and SOC